Datametrex AI Limited: Datametrex Reports Record Financial Results

 - On August 4, 2021, Datametrex announced it had passed the second round of scrutiny in a Canadian AI bid.
 The anticipated value of the contract is approximately $40 million.
 The binding bid remains subject to meeting all criteria on technical merit and ability to deliver in accordance with the bid procedures and deadlines.

-- On November 12, 2021, the Company completed the sale of Medi-Call Inc. ("Medi-Call") by selling 100% of the issued and outstanding share capital of the company to ScreenPro Securities Inc. (CSE: SCRN), an arm's length publicly held company, incorporated under the laws of the Province of British Columbia.
+- On November 12, 2021, the Company completed the sale of Concierge Medical Consultants Inc. ("Concierge") by selling 100% of the issued and outstanding share capital of the company to ScreenPro Securities Inc. (CSE: SCRN), an arm's length publicly held company, incorporated under the laws of the Province of British Columbia.
 As a result of the acquisition, the Company received 36,000,000 SCRN shares.

 Outlook